Eli Scott

-Elizjah Johnson Scott (born April 19, 1999) is an American professional basketball player who last played for MBK Handlová of the Slovak Basketball League (SBL).
+Elizjah Johnson Scott (born April 19, 1999) is an American former professional basketball player who last played for MBK Handlová of the Slovak Basketball League (SBL).
 He played college basketball for the Loyola Marymount Lions of the West Coast Conference (WCC).
+He is currently an Assistant Men's Basketball Coach for the Colorado Mesa University Men's Basketball team.

 High school career

 Scott attended Upland High School in Upland, California before transferring to Chino Hills High School in Chino Hills, California for his sophomore season.
 He was ruled ineligible for his first year by the CIF Southern Section.
 As a junior, he started alongside Lonzo Ball, LaMelo Ball, LiAngelo Ball and Onyeka Okongwu, helping Chino Hills achieve a 35–0 record and win the CIF Open Division state title.
 He averaged 19.4 points, 15 rebounds and five assists per game as senior.
 He committed to playing college basketball for Loyola Marymount over offers from UC Riverside, UC Irvine and Utah State.

 College career

 As a freshman at Loyola Marymount, Scott averaged 12.6 points and 7.3 rebounds per game.
 He set the program freshman record with 225 rebounds and was named to the West Coast Conference (WCC) All-Freshman Team.
 Scott averaged 7.9 points and 4.8 rebounds per game as a sophomore after missing his first six games with an illness.
 On December 4, 2019, he posted a junior season-high 31 points and 10 rebounds in a 76–64 victory over Colorado.
 In his next game, Scott recorded the first triple-double in program history, with 21 points, 13 rebounds and 13 assists in an 83–67 win over Grambling State.
 He averaged 15.5 points, 6.7 rebounds and 4.3 assists per game as a junior, earning Second Team All-WCC honors.
 On February 16, 2021, Scott scored a career-high 37 points and made the game-winning shot with 14 seconds left in a 76–73 victory over Santa Clara.
 He averaged 18 points, 8.2 rebounds and 3.6 assists per game as a senior, earning First Team All-WCC honors.
 Scott opted to return to Loyola Marymount for a fifth year.
 Scott was named to the Second Team All-WCC in 2022.

 On March 4, 2022, Scott surpassed the 2,000 career point mark in his final game for LMU, a second round loss to BYU in the 2022 WCC tournament.
 He finished his career with 2,002 points, sixth in school history.